Pentagonal Constraints & Quantum Computing

 Architectural Implications

-The constraint eigenvalue framework suggests design principles for quantum architectures, though specific implementations require experimental validation.
+The constraint geometry framework suggests design principles for quantum architectures, though specific implementations require experimental validation.

 Qubit counts: Prime numbers minimize divisor-based resonances.
 A lattice of sites admits oscillations at every divisor of ; the divisor function counts these modes.
 For , the divisor count creates six resonant modes.
 For prime , divisor count (minimal).
 Prime Fibonacci numbers—like 89, 233, 1597—combine minimal discrete curvature with the -sector’s recursive structure.